 The economic logic of RPS programs and the associated REC and SREC prices is not always clear.
-The price of carbon implied by REC prices ranges from \$4.67 per tonne in Washington, D.C. to \$35.41 per tonne in Pennsylvania.
-The price of carbon implied by SREC prices ranges from \$17.71 per tonne in Pennsylvania to \$812.07 per tonne in Washington, D.C.
-The effective prices for carbon compare to the 2018 average RGGI clearing price of \$4.86 per tonne and to the social cost of carbon which is estimated in the range of \$40 per tonne.128 The impact on the cost of generation from a new combined cycle unit of an \$800 per tonne carbon price would be \$283.56 per MWh.
-The impact of a \$40 per tonne carbon price would be \$14.18 per MWh.
+The price of carbon implied by REC prices ranges from \$5.53 per tonne in Washington, D.C. to \$31.12 per tonne in Pennsylvania.
+The price of carbon implied by SREC prices ranges from \$36.44 per tonne in Pennsylvania to \$717.49 per tonne in Washington, D.C.
+The effective prices for carbon compare to the RGGI clearing price in March 2019 of \$5.81 per tonne and to the social cost of carbon which is estimated in the range of \$40 per tonne.127 The impact on the cost of generation from a new combined cycle unit of a \$700 per tonne carbon price would be \$233.89 per MWh.
+The impact of a \$40 per tonne carbon price would be \$13.37 per MWh.
 This wide range of implied carbon prices is not consistent with an efficient, competitive, least cost approach to the reduction of emissions.

 PJM markets provide a flexible mechanism for incorporating the costs of environmental controls and meeting environmental requirements in a cost effective manner.
 Costs for environmental controls are part of offers for capacity resources in the PJM Capacity Market.
 The costs of emissions credits are included in energy offers.
-PJM markets also provide a flexible mechanism market for RECs operated by the PJM RTO that would meet the standards and requirements of all states in the PJM footprint including those with no RPS.
-This would provide better information for market participants about supply and demand and prices and contribute to a more efficient and competitive market and to better price formation.
-This could also facilitate entry by qualifying renewable resources by reducing the risks associated with lack of transparent market data.
-The MMU recommends that PJM states consider the development of a multistate framework for REC markets, for potential agreement on carbon pricing, and for coordination with PJM wholesale markets.
+PJM markets also provide a flexible mechanism that incorporates renewable resources and the impacts of renewable energy credit markets, and ensures that renewable resources have access to a broad market.
+PJM markets provide efficient price signals that permit valuation of resources with very different characteristics when they provide the same product.